sha-naya/Programming_exercises/README.md

-# Programming_exercises
+# Programming Exercises
-Common programming exercises, including the FizzBuzz test
+Common programming exercises, including the FizzBuzz test.

+This repo will be updated as I move through more exercises.